Disappointment, Broken Dreams, and the Sovereignty of God

 III.
 The Teaching of the Lord

 Then Jesus began to rebuke them: "Oh foolish men and slow to believe all that the prophets have spoken!"
 The Old Testament is full of references to Jesus if you but look with the eyes of faith.
-But these men, and indeed it would seem that all of our Lord's followers had missed it.
+But these men, and indeed it would seem that all of the Lord's followers, had missed it.
 So the Savior Himself becomes the teacher and goes from Moses through all of the prophets and explains all that was written concerning Him and His salvation ministry to the world.
-What a wonderful teaching session that must have been to have the divine author of Scripture explain the true meaning of what was written.
+What a wonderful teaching session that must have been to have the divine author of Scripture explain the true meaning of what was written!

 IV.
 The Revelation of the Lord

 Then when the disciples approached the village where they were headed, Jesus acted as if He were going to go farther.
 Because of the lateness of the hour, the disciples urged him to stay the night.
 Then they all ate a meal.
 Jesus took bread, which was reminiscent of the Passover a few days earlier.
 He blessed the loaf, broke it and began to hand it to the men.
 It was then that their eyes were opened and they recognized Him whom they loved with all their hearts.
 Immediately after that, He vanished.
 I can imagine what these men felt when they finally knew who Jesus was.
 It must have been a combination of joy and bewilderment, for they did not yet know the full scope of the resurrection, and all that it means to us today.
 They didn't have the benefit of the New Testament Scriptures and 2000 years to explain it.
 But they did know something.
 When they heard Jesus speak, recounting the Old Testament Scriptures and how they pertained to Him, they felt something they'd never known before.
 In fact, they said: "Were not our hearts burning within us while He was speaking to us on the road, while He was explaining the Scriptures to us?"
 Indeed, something wonderful had happened.
 They had encountered the resurrected Lord of glory.
-And their lives were forever altered!
+And their lives would never the same.
+They'd be forever altered by this experience.

 V. The Modern Emmaus Experience